-Included in the information package sent to the CEOs of CAHs and the State Flex about the overall usefulness of the CAH Financial Indicators Report©, to rank the usefulness of each individual indicator, to suggest any needed changes to the indicator formulae, to suggest any indicators not included in the proposed set of 20, and to identify possible peer groups.
+Included in the information package sent to the CEOs of CAHs and the State Flex Coordinators in Summer 2004 was an evaluation form that asked recipients to provide feedback about the overall usefulness of the CAH Financial Indicators Report©, to rank the usefulness of each individual indicator, to suggest any needed changes to the indicator formulae, to suggest any indicators not included in the proposed set of 20, and to identify possible peer groups.
+Recipients were asked to return the evaluation form by mail or fax.